VIP Policy Configuration

 To remove the app, click Remove App.

 Your OIDC apps share the same ID Token Signature / ID Token Hint Encryption Key certificate.
+It is a different certificate from the ID Token Hint certificate and ID Token encryption certificate uploaded to VIP Manager when you created this OIDC app.
 This certificate expires periodically (typically after 6 months).
 You receive email notifications at intervals before the certificate expires.
 To avoid service interruption, click Renew to renew the certificate before it expires.
 The Download link is immediately updated to provide the latest certificate.

 Important: Renewing the OIDC ID Token Signature/ID Token Hint Encryption certificate causes OIDC authentication to fail until you provide the new certificate to your OIDC client apps.
 Symantec recommends that you temporarily disable ID Token verification before you renew the certificate and then continue ID Token verification once the certificate is replaced in your OIDC apps.